Matthew 23: A warning against the scribes and the Pharisees (verses 1–12)

+According to William David Davies and Dale C. Allison, this part of the chapter features a remarkably "Jewish character".
+They note that not one of the Jewish practices mentioned is explained to the reader, implying that the author assumed familiarity with them on the part of the audience, lending further evidence that Matthew's community was predominantly Jewish, with a substantial portion likely still participating in synagogue life.

 Verse 2

 "The scribes and the Pharisees sit in Moses' seat."

 Dale Allison states that "'Moses' seat' is ambiguous.
 It may either refer to a literal chair for synagogue authorities or be a metaphor for teaching authority (cf. the professor's 'chair')."
 Thus, the New Century Version presents this verse as:

 The teachers of the law and the Pharisees have the authority to tell you what the law of Moses says.